+Grade Level: 12

-Course Credit: 1 credit, two semesters Prerequisite: Drawing and Painting III
+Course Credit: 1 credit, two semesters

+Prerequisite: Drawing and Painting III

-In Drawing and Painting IV, students will utilize prior knowledge from their previous Drawing and Painting classes to create a final portfolio.
+In Drawing and Painting IV, students will utilize knowledge from their previous Drawing and Painting courses to create a portfolio.
 Students will address a very broad interpretation of drawing issues and media.
-Line quality, light and shade, rendering of form, composition, surface manipulation, the illusion of depth and markmaking are drawing issues that can be addressed through a variety of means, which could include painting, printmaking, and mixed media.
+Line quality, light and shade, rendering of form, composition, surface manipulation, the illusion of depth and mark- making are drawing issues that can be addressed through a variety of means, which could include painting, printmaking, and mixed media.
 Students will demonstrate drawing competence through abstract and observational works.
 There is no preferred (or unacceptable) style or content.
+Fee: \$40-\$50

-AP STUDIO DRAWING
+AP STUDIO DRAWING \\

+Grade Level: 12

+Course Credit: 1 credit, two semesters

 Prerequisite: Drawing and Painting III and teacher recommendation